Static Word Embeddings for Sentence Semantic Representation: Methodology

-where $\mathbf{S}, \mathbf{T} \in \mathbb{R}^{K\times K}$ denote the similarity matrices calculated by the teacher and student models, with the value at the $i$-th row and $j$-th column corresponding to the cosine similarity between the $i$-th and $j$-th sentences in the mini-batch.
-The temperature $\tau$ is set to $0.05$ as commonly done in contrastive learning \cite{simcse}.
-Note that the student model represents each sentence by averaging SWEs obtained in \secref{sec_pca}.
-Since the teacher and student models calculate $S$ and $T$ independently, their embedding spaces can be different and that makes it possible to fine-tune the dimensionality-reduced embeddings after PCA.
-In contrast, Model2Vec minimises the cosine distance of embeddings output by ST and SWEs, requiring both models to share the same embedding space; hence, it applies (word-level) PCA after fine-tuning, which can diminish the benefits of fine-tuning and hence relies on the SIF heuristic to improve performance. \secref{sec_norm_analysis} shows that our method yields a similar effect to SIF, but in a more refined manner.
+where $\mathbf{T}, \mathbf{S} \in \mathbb{R}^{K\times K}$ denote the similarity matrices calculated by the teacher and student models, with the value at the $i$-th row and $j$-th column corresponding to the cosine similarity between the $i$-th and $j$-th sentences in the mini-batch.
+The temperature $\tau$ is set to $0.05$ as commonly done in contrastive learning \cite{simcse}.\footnote{We did not extensively tune this hyper-parameter.} Note that the student model represents each sentence by averaging SWEs, while the teacher model encodes them with Transformers and applies its default pooling method.
+Since the teacher and student models calculate $T$ and $S$ independently, their embedding dimensions can be different and that makes it possible to fine-tune the dimensionality-reduced embeddings with PCA.
+In contrast, Model2Vec minimises the cosine distance of embeddings output by ST and SWEs, requiring both models to share the same embedding space.
+Consequently, it applies (word-level) PCA \textit{after fine-tuning}, and then needs to apply the SIF heuristic to achieve optimal performance.
+In \secref{sec_norm_analysis}, we will show that our method yields a similar effect to SIF but in a more refined manner.

-For cross-lingual SWEs, we find that performing knowledge distillation for each language leads to \textit{worse} results on cross-lingual tasks, as it does not encourage SWEs to be mapped into the same cross-lingual space.
+For cross-lingual (bilingual) SWEs, we find that performing knowledge distillation for each language leads to {worse} results on cross-lingual tasks, as it does not encourage SWEs to be mapped into the same cross-lingual space.
 Therefore, we instead make use of a parallel corpus as a source of knowledge, and fine-tune the cross-lingual SWEs in languages $\ell1$ and $\ell2$ by minimising the following loss $\mathcal{L}_{CL}$:

 where $\mathbf{U}\in \mathbb{R}^{K\times K}$ denotes the similarity matrix calculated by SWEs, and $u_{i,j}$ denotes the cosine similarity between the $i$-th sentence in $\ell1$ and $j$-th sentence in $\ell2$ in the mini-batch.
 The $i$-th sentences in $\ell1$ and $\ell2$ are a pair of translations, and we create mini-batches by sampling $K$ translation pairs from a parallel corpus.\footnote{We transpose $U$ in \eqnref{eqn_cl_loss} to calculate the denominator in \eqnref{cl_softmax} for each language.}